joemoose/dungeoneers.d20/docs/character.md

 - **WILLPOWER (WIL)**: charisma, command, determination
 - **LUCK**: destiny, good fortune, favor of the gods

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
-Attribute scores define these qualities—a character’s assets and weaknesses.
+Attribute scores define these qualities—your character’s assets and weaknesses.

 Strength is a prime attribute for warriors.
 Dexterity serves thieves well.
 Casting spells requires willpower.